- Club Aim

 - To increase the numbers of members involved in running the Programme

 In general, no reductions will be made except through long-term illness or injury where considerations will be made provided a medical certificate is obtained.
+The Club have a payment policy which can be sent to you by request.

 If you have any questions at all please ask the club representatives on the registration table.